Guidance for Parishioners attending Mass in our churches

 Wait for the Priest or for the extraordinary minister to put the Sacred Host on your hand before you pick it up and bring it to your mouth.
 Consume any little pieces that might be still on your hand, before kneeling or sitting down.

 Our Diocesan H&S advisors recommend that Communion must be given in the hand only – if absolutely essential to provide on the tongue and subject to local risk assessment.
-Therefore, if it is absolutely essential for someone to receive on the tongue, they must let the Priest know before the Holy Mass has started, so they can receive after everyone else.
-Andin case of communion on the tongue, the minister should sanitise hands after each communicant.
+Therefore, if it is absolutely essential for someone to receive on the tongue, they must go to the parish priest only at the very end of communion.
+And in case of communion on the tongue, the minister should sanitise hands after each communicant.

 • Please do not set off to light candles at this stage.